dannyward630/esinxe-Random-Number-Generator/C/C Manual.md

 $$___$$_ $$___$$_ $$__$$$_ $$___$$_ $$___$$_ $$____$_
 $$___$$_ $$___$$_ $$___$$_ _$$$$$__ $$___$$_ $$$$$$$_

-DEPENDENCIES: time.h, cmath, iostream, list, std
+DEPENDENCIES: time.h, math.h, stdio.h

 NOTES:
   1. The maximum value is capped at 10^9 for now; May change in future versions, or upon request.

-Class Random() is the primary class

 SetSeed() sets the seed, currently it takes any number between 0 and 10^9.

+SetTimeSeed() sets the seed to the current time.

 Next() returns a random integer.